If you work in social media marketing, you have probably asked yourself this question:

-While these are simple metrics, they are very important to your relationship with your public, and they allow you to set clear goals for your social media strategy.
+While these are simple metrics, they are essential to your relationship with your public, and they allow you to set clear goals for your social media strategy.

 Wrap Up: Tracking Social Media Metrics is Vital to Any Social Media Strategy

 Social media platforms provide you with a lot of data about your audience.

 By focusing on the most important metrics, you can set clear goals and track your progress toward them.

 However, if you’re a digital marketer, there are a lot of other metrics you’ll want to track.
 To learn about them, check out our guide to digital marketing metrics.

 There you’ll learn about 14 metrics you should track to create a great digital marketing strategy!